protractor-cucumber-framework/protractor-cucumber-framework/README.md

     cd protractor-cucumber-framework
     npm install

-Start up a selenium server.
-By default, the tests expect the selenium server to be running at `http://localhost:4444/wd/hub`.
-A selenium server can be started with `webdriver-manager`.

-    node_modules/.bin/webdriver-manager update --standalone
-    node_modules/.bin/webdriver-manager start

-The test suite runs against the included test application.
-Start that up with
+Start up a selenium server:

+    npm run webdriver

+Start up the test app that tests will be run against:

     npm start

-Then run the tests with
+Run the tests:

     npm test